Rodrigue César

-Rodrigue César (born 14 April 1988) is a French-Martinique football midfielder, who plays for Colonial of the Martinique Championnat National.
+Rodrigue César (born 14 April 1988) is a Martiniquais footballer who plays as a midfielder for Colonial of the Martinique Championnat National.

 Club career

-In 2008, he signed with Martinique club US Robert.
+In 2008, César signed with Martinique club US Robert.
 In 2010, he signed with French Ligue 2 side Istres and made his debut on 12 November against Vannes OC.

 International career

-César is a member of the Martinique national football team.
+César is a member of the Martinique football team.
 He made his debut on 26 November 2010 in a 2010 Caribbean Championship match against Grenada.
 He played three times for Martinique.